juntunen-ai/makoisa-ai/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This code is released under the [PolyForm Noncommercial License 1.0.0](./LICENSE).
+**Commercial use requires a separate agreement.**
+Contact <vihreamies.juntunen@gmail.com> for enquiries.

 ## Acknowledgments